X-Cart VS Zen Cart

 Zen Cart is free to download, and 100,000 people have done just that since the cart launched in 2003 after splitting off from predecessor osCommerce.
 But to use the PHP/MySQL open source platform you’ll want to have at least mid-level coding skills or receive help from a developer.
 Zen Cart arrives with several features that are included with fee-based carts for free, but its lack of support means you’re at the mercy of a forum: Luckily, it’s accessible and active.

-Read on for my full X-Cart and Zen Cart comparison.
+Otherwise, read on for for my full X-Cart and Zen Cart comparison.
 I’ll examine each cart’s features, user feedback, pricing, and more below.

 Table of Contents